apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US intelligence assesses Russian operatives behind fake video showing Pennsylvania ballots being destroyed**
+**NASA astronaut hospitalized with medical issue after crew’s delayed return from space station**

-You can read more about it [here](https://www.cnn.com/2024/10/25/politics/us-intelligence-assesses-russians-behind-fake-video-pennsylvania-ballots/index.html).
+You can read more about it [here](https://www.foxnews.com/us/nasa-astronaut-hospitalized-medical-issue-crews-delayed-return-space-station).

 ## Requirements
 - Python 3.8